 With its labyrinth-like stairways and halls each shooting off into different bathing and relaxation rooms, over the years it’s been a favourite of Japan’s most honourable guests, the Imperial Family.

 The history and stunning architecture of the bathhouse has inspired many iconic local works of art, the most popular is arguably Studio Ghibli’s iconic 2001 film masterpiece Spirited Away.
-The three-leveled almost castle-like structure was the inspiration behind the main backdrop of the film – if you’re an anime fan, seeing the building in the flesh is sure to send shivers down your spine.
+The three storey almost castle-like structure was the inspiration behind the main backdrop of the film – if you’re an anime fan, seeing the building in the flesh is sure to send shivers down your spine.

-Thanks to its rich history and influence on contemporary culture, Dogo is one of the most frequented onsens in Japan.
+Thanks to its rich history and influence on contemporary culture, Dogo is one of the most visited onsens in Japan.
 Mainly popular with tourists from Japan, it still seems to be a relatively well kept secret from foreign guests, but of course anyone is welcome to visit.
 As the sun starts to set and the air is filled with steam and the trotting of yukata-clad bath-goers, it’s a pretty magical place to explore.
 The area also opened up a new onsen complex just around the corner from the original site, called Asuka no Yu.

 The Dogo Onsen Honkan building is an easy five-minute walk from Dogo Onsen Station, which is serviced by three tram lines.
 From JR Matsuyama Station, the city’s main station, hop on tram number five.
 The best way to get to Matsuyama from the wider Japan area, is to fly into Matsuyama airport.
 Local airlines ANA and JAL operate several flights per day from Tokyo’s Haneda airport.